BGI-Plant/OneGenome-Rice/README.md

 To further illustrate the practical value, extensibility, and potential of Genos, we present two representative application cases.

 - **Case 1: [*Indica*-*Japonica* Introgression Identification](indica-japonica_introgression_analysis/README.md)**
-  This case illustrates how Genos can be fine-tuned to generate transcriptomic profiles at single-nucleotide resolution directly from genomic sequences.
-This approach enables computational reconstruction of expression landscapes, reduces experimental costs, and provides a robust foundation for downstream functional genomics analyses.
+  This case aims to exploit the capacity of the OGR foundation model for fine-scale inference of subspecies origin across the rice genome, enabling the identification of introgression between *indica* (*Oryza sativa* subsp. *indica*) and *japonica* (*Oryza sativa* subsp. *japonica*).
+Unlike traditional approaches that rely on SNP-based statistics or local sequence alignment, this study starts directly from raw genomic sequences.
+High-dimensional embeddings are extracted using the OGR model, upon which downstream predictive models are built.
+This approach enables the capture of deep genetic structural differences at the sequence level, facilitating the identification of potential introgressed regions between subspecies.

 - **Case 2: [Text-Genome Model Fusion](Text-genome_model_fusion/Case_2_Text_Genome_Model_Fusion.md)**
   This case explores a multimodal framework that integrates genome-scale sequence encoders with large language models.
 It emphasizes the ability to jointly leverage biological prior knowledge, literature-based reasoning, and sequence-level representations, paving the way for more intelligent, interpretable, and knowledge-grounded bio-AI systems.